 The TCFD’s reporting recommendations are considered global best-practice for companies to report financial risks and opportunities related to climate change.
 The TCFD was established in 2015 by the Financial Stability Board, which was chaired by Mark Carney, the then-Governor of the Bank of England.
 The TCFD was chaired by Michael Bloomberg, former Mayor of New York, and comprised an initial group of 29 members from large banks, insurance companies, asset managers, pension funds, and credit rating agencies, among others.
 The TCFD’s recommendations were launched in 2017 and provide a consistent framework for companies to disclose climate-related information to markets, focusing on four pillars: governance, strategy, risk management, and metrics and targets.

-Governments around the world are making TCFD-aligned reporting mandatory.
+Governments around the world are making TCFD disclosures and TCFD-aligned reporting mandatory.
 Swiss companies in all sectors of the economy need to comply with the TCFD framework.
 The UK has said it will require companies to comply with TCFD by 2025.
-New Zealand is also creating regulations to phase in mandatory disclosure consistent with the TCFD for financial institutions.
-In Canada, the federal government’s latest budget committed to working with provincial regulators in order to make climate disclosures consistent with TCFD recommendations, and mandated that Crown Corporations report in alignment with the TCFD recommendations.
+New Zealand is also creating regulations to phase in mandatory climate related disclosure consistent with the TCFD for financial institutions.
+In Canada, the federal government’s latest budget committed to working with provincial regulators in order to make climate disclosures consistent with TCFD guidance and mandated that Crown Corporations report in alignment with the TCFD recommendations.

 Governments are mandating TCFD reporting, and investors are demanding it.
 Is your business ready to respond?